 Investing in bonds is equivalent to loaning out money to the entity that issues them.
 Hence, like any other loan, you receive interest on the money lent out.
 In this case, the coupon payment is the interest earned on the bond.

-The coupon rate tells you how much the coupon payments are relative to the face value, which is the money you lend to acquiring the bond.
+The coupon rate tells you how much the coupon payments are relative to the face value, which is the money you lend to acquire the bond.

 Now, let's look at some examples to understand how the coupon rate formula works.